The Exclusivity of Women Inclusion

 I recently attended the W20 Inception Meet- a meeting in which representatives, exclusively women, visited different cities in India (the host of the year) to interact with different women entrepreneurs to understand the challenges they face and discuss on policies relating to economic development.
 The main agenda of including a separate W20 section in these G20 Meets was to ensure participation of women.

-However, what adds to my curiosity, among many others is that, if participation is the goal, why are these meets designed exclusively for women?
-If we talk about equal participation, why does G20 not consider representative population of all genders sitting on under one roof, having an inclusive discussion?
+However, what adds to my curiosity, among many others is that, if equal and equitable participation is the goal, why are these meets designed exclusively for women?
+If equal and equitable participation is the goal, why do we not have representative population of all genders sitting under one roof, having an inclusive discussion on the topic?

-During the Public Participation (Janabhagidari) session, emphasis was on the presence of a male participant on the stage quoting, “tolerating a male on a W20 stage”.
-How is this resistance and expectation of exclusive treatment going to achieve inclusion?
+During the Public Participation (Janabhagidari) session, why was there a red spotlight on the presence of a male on the stage, quoting, “tolerating a male on a W20 stage”.
+Do we not then, question the foundation of our attempts at inclusion?
+How do we expect this resistance and expectation of exclusive treatment will lead us to inclusion?

 Impact of attempts at Inclusion: